After a ‘crazy’ two weeks of travel and overseas competition, Mercedes Russell is back to give the Storm needed depth

 Russell paired with Jordin Canada (16 points and three assists) and Candice Dupree (10 points, four rebounds and three assists) as Seattle’s reserves outplayed their Minnesota counterparts and delivered significant contributions to help the Storm rally back from a 19-point deficit.

-“I personally think the depth of this team could end up being our biggest weapon,” Sue Bird said.
+“I personally think the depth of this team could end up being our biggest weapon,” Storm point guard Sue Bird said.
 “And that’s saying a lot considering we have (Breanna Stewart) and Jewell (Loyd).
 But our depth could end up playing a significant role for our team and with that, we got to get comfortable.”

 Yeah, about that.